kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 }
 ~~~

+**Subscribe ID**:
+A unique idenfier chosen by the subscriber.
+A Subscribe ID MUST NOT be reused within the same session, even if the prior subscription has been closed.

+**Broadcast Name**:
+The name of the broadcast.
+A zero-sized name is valid but not recommended.

+**Track Name**:
+The name of the track.
+A zero-sized name is valid but not recommended.

 **Track Priority**:
 The transmission priority of the subscription relative to all other active subscriptions within the session.
-The publisher SHOULD transmit *lower* values first during congestion.
+The publisher SHOULD transmit *higher* values first during congestion.

 **Group Order**:
 The transmission order of the Groups within the subscription.